GIScience/openrouteservice/docs/installation/Opening-Project-in-IntelliJ.md

 11. Select to "Import module from external model" and choose Maven.
 12. Click through to Finish and the module will be added.
 13. Repeat this for the Docker and openrouteservice-api-tests modules, but for the Docker module, select "Create module from existing sources" rather than "Import module from external model"
+14. Create a maven run configuration with the following `Run` settings: `spring-boot:run -Dspring-boot.run.fork=false`.
+This allows for local debugging.